-- The Group's lease asset classes primarily consist of leases for buildings, machinery and warehouses.
+Effective April 1, 2019, the Company has adopted Ind AS 116 "Leases" using modified retrospective approach.
+The Company's lease asset classes primarily consist of leases for buildings, machinery and warehouses.
 These leases were classified as "Cancellable Operating Leases" under Ind AS 17.
-On transition to Ind AS 116 "Leases", the Group has used following practical expedient, when applying Ind AS 116 to leases previously classified as operating leases under Ind AS 17. - The Group didn't recognized Right to Use and Lease liabilities for lease for which the lease terms pertaining to the uncancellable period ends within 12 months on the date of initial transition and low value assets. - The Group excluded initial direct cost from measurement of the Right to Use assets at the date of initial application.
+On transition to Ind AS 116 "Leases", the Company has used following practical expedient, when applying Ind AS 116 to leases previously classified as operating leases under Ind AS 17.

+- The company didn't recognized Right to Use and Lease liabilities for lease for which the lease terms pertaining to the uncancellable period ends within 12 months on the date of initial transition and low value assets. - The Company excluded initial direct cost from measurement of the Right to Use assets at the date of initial application. - The Company uses hindsight in determining the lease term where the contract contains options to extend or terminate the lease.